2021 Jeep® Wrangler 4xe Joins Toledo Assembly Family

 Dec 11, 2020, 13:00 ET

 AUBURN HILLS, Mich., Dec.
 11, 2020 /PRNewswire/ -- FCA's Toledo Assembly Complex this week launched production of the innovative 2021 Jeep® Wrangler 4xe plug-in hybrid.
 The most technologically advanced Wrangler ever delivers zero-emission open air driving on- and off-road, with up to 25 miles of electric-only range and nearly 400 miles of total range.
 Assembly of the Wrangler 4xe, including its 17 kilowatt-hour battery pack and 375-horsepower, 470 lb.-ft. of torque electrified powertrain with two electric motors, is integrated into the existing Wrangler assembly line and built on two shifts by more than 3,200 UAW-represented employees at the Toledo North plant in Ohio.
-Available in 4xe, Sahara 4xe and Rubicon 4xe trim levels, the 2021 Jeep Wrangler 4xe arrives at dealer showrooms in early 2021.
+The 2021 Jeep Wrangler 4xe arrives at dealer showrooms in early 2021.
 More information is available at www.jeep.com/wrangler-4xe.html.

 SOURCE FCA